telerik/kendo-ui-core/docs/intro/installation/bower-install.md

 **Step 3:** Add the credentials using the format listed above.

-GitHub might have problems resolving your home directory if it contains spaces in its path (e.g. `c:\Documents and Settings\jane`).
+Git might have problems resolving your home directory if it contains spaces in its path (e.g. `c:\Documents and Settings\jane`).
 Therefore, update your `%HOME%` environment variable to point to a directory having no spaces in its name.

 ### Store Your Credentials on Linux, OS X and Unix-Like Systems